matthewbdwyer/tipc/README.md

 ### Windows Subsystem for Linux

 If you are using a Windows machine, tipc can be built in the Windows Subsystem for Linux (WSL).
 [Here](https://docs.microsoft.com/en-us/windows/wsl/install-win10#update-to-wsl-2) are instructions to install WSL and upgrade to WSL2.
-It is highly reccomended to upgrade to WSL2.
+It is highly recommended to upgrade to WSL2.
 Once installed, you should install
 [Ubuntu 20.04](https://docs.microsoft.com/en-us/windows/wsl/install-win10#update-to-wsl-2).
 Once finished, you can open a virtual instance of Ubuntu and follow the instructions above to build tipc.